Inside the Courtroom Grilling of Exiled NYT Editor James Bennet

 The piece in question, signed by the newspaper’s editorial board, was published on June 14, 2017, just hours after Louisiana Rep. Steve Scalise was wounded when a man opened fire on a congressional baseball practice in Washington.
 The shooter was later identified as a vehement supporter of Vermont Sen. Bernie Sanders.

 No link was ever found between Palin’s map and Jared Lee Loughner, the Arizona shooter who had mental illness and a long-running fixation on Giffords.
-The Times, its lawyer David Axelrod has noted at trial, issued a correction stating it “incorrectly stated that a link existed between political rhetoric and the 2011 shooting” and “incorrectly described” the map.
+The Times, its lawyer David Axelrod has noted at trial, soon issued a correction, admitting it “incorrectly stated that a link existed between political rhetoric and the 2011 shooting” and “incorrectly described” the map.

+Vogt, however, admitted during opening statements on Thursday that the trial represented something of a long-shot, since Palin is a prominent public figure, and therefore faces a higher burden of proof than any regular citizen accusing a publication of defamation.

+Axelrod has argued that Palin did not suffer any harm as a result of the piece, since she has made a career out of paid speeches and TV appearances, including a stint on The Masked Singer in 2020.

 But the lawsuit and Palin’s attorneys say the correction did not come close to making up for the error, which they insist was a deliberate one manufactured by Bennet.